Skip to Content

 The symptoms of vascular malformations vary depending on their location and type.

-Symptoms of AVMs
+Other symptoms of AVMs include:

 • Balance and coordination problems.